-The following table contains data regarding officers that have been the subject of a complaint, during the time period of 1/1/15---12/31/15, based on allegations outlining possible violations related to the Texas Racial Profiling Law.
+The following table contains data regarding officers that have been the subject of a complaint, during the time period of 1/1/14---12/31/15, based on allegations outlining possible violations related to the Texas Racial Profiling Law.
 The final disposition of the case is also included.

-X A check above indicates that the Pflugerville Police Department has not received any complaints, on any members of its police force, for having violated the Texas Racial Profiling Law during the time period of 1/1/15 12/31/15
+A check above indicates that the Pflugerville Police Department has not received any complaints on any members of its police force, for having violated the Texas Racial Profiling Law during the time period of 1/1/14 12/31/15.
 Complaints Filed for Possible Violations of The Texas Racial Profiling Law

-Complaint No. Alleged Violati Disposition of the Case
+Complaint Alleged Violati Disposition of the Case

+No.

+the state of the s

-Additional Comments:
+Additional Co mments: